os69os/Build-it-right/README.md

 7. **AutoML (Automated Machine Learning):**
    - PyCaret library is used for automating the machine learning workflow for predicting Heating Load and Cooling Load separately.
    - Models are compared, tuned, and finalized using PyCaret's functionalities.
-   - The final models are saved for both Heating Load and Cooling Load prediction tasks.
+   - The final model 'LightGBM' was saved for both Heating Load and Cooling Load prediction tasks.

 8. **Learning Curves:**
    - Learning curves are plotted to visualize the performance of the finalized models for both Heating Load and Cooling Load prediction.